Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Pixelated.md

 print("Result saved as flag.png")
 ```

-The we run the script to combine the images
+Then we run the script to combine the images
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Cryptography/Pixelated]
 └─$ ~/python_venvs/Pillow/bin/python pixelaated.py